 Upwork works on a system of Connects- virtual tokens that freelancers use to apply for jobs.
 Every freelancer currently receives sixty Connects a month with the option to buy more if needed, and each job application costs two Connects.

-Upwork’s new policy means that no-one gets free Connects; they have to be bought for $0.15 each.
+Upwork’s new policy means that no-one gets free Connects; you have to purchase them for $0.15 each.
 You have to buy them in bundles of ten and there’s no discount for buying them in bulk.

 Every job application will cost you.
-You can be invited to apply for free by a client, but any job you make the first move on will cost at least $0.15.
+Clients can invite you to apply for jobs for free, but any job you make the first move on will cost at least $0.15.
 The standard price of two Connects per job is gone, and the new pricing system is below:

 The price of a job application is relative to the length and price of the work.
 A few cents for a $500 job might not seem like much, but you have to remember that this is on top of Upwork’s 10% cut of your profits.